Ask a doctor about a prescription for RAMIPRIL SANDOZ 10 mg TABLETS

 Children

-Taking Ramipril Sandoz with other medications
+Taking Ramipril Sandoz with other medicines

-Inform your doctor if you are taking any of the following medications.
-These may
+Tell your doctor if you are taking any of the following medicines.
+These may increase the chance of side effects if taken with ramipril:

 If you are taking an angiotensin II receptor antagonist (ARA) or aliskiren (see also the information under the headings “Do not take Ramipril Sandoz” and “Warnings and precautions”).